dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/helloworld-pwa.md

 };
 ```

-The following code creates notifications
+Also, add a function to create notifications

 ```javascript
 function startNotificationLoop() {